-Over more than thirty years, FoE has developed and held firm to some core philosophies and approaches, to the endearment of many and the frustration of a few.
+Over forty years, FoE has developed and held firm to some core philosophies and approaches, to the endearment of many and the frustration of a few.
 These have provided the foundations for FoE's grass roots community based activism and continue to guide our work today.

 FoE Australia was founded in 1974 at a meeting on French Island in Westernport Bay, Victoria, which was then the site for a proposed nuclear reactor.

-Please check here for a timeline of significant campaign and organisational events and milestones.
+- A timeline of FoE Australia's significant campaign and organisational events and milestones.

 - FoE International, 2001, 30th anniversary publication: Sparks of hope, fires of resistance (PDF)